herrera-ignacio/algorithms/graph/bfs/README.md

 > Prim's minimum-spanning-tree algorithm and Dijkstra's single-source shortest-paths algorithm use ideas similar to those in BFS.

-The search radiates out from the starting point.
+It's also called __level order traversal__ : The search radiates out from the starting point.
 You'll check first-degree connections before second-degree connections.

 Extra memory, usually a queue, is needed to keep track of the child nodes that were encountered but not yet explored.